gentics/mesh-ui/README.md

 Gulp is configured to automatically include the .less files into the main app stylesheet on build.

+## Exceptions

+Services and components should be written with robust error handling in mind.
+Since Angular has a global error handler service, we can throw new errors whenever we need to, and know that it will be caught by Angular.
+By default, Angular will just log it to the console, but in future we can easily implement another error handling strategy by simply extending the default handler.
+See [this article](http://bahmutov.calepin.co/catch-all-errors-in-angular-app.html).

+Guidelines:

+* Always throw an instance of Error class, never throw a string or an object: `throw new Error('message');`
+* Prefix the message with the name of the service/component/whatever that produces the error (optional hash to specify a method):
+'myMenuComponent#doThing: invalid argument...'

 ## Testing

 ### Unit Tests